 Edgard is a very small town located in the state of Louisiana.
 With a population of 1,948 people and just one neighborhood, Edgard is the 176th largest community in Louisiana.

-Unlike some towns, Edgard isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Edgard are a mix of both white- and blue-collar jobs.
+Edgard is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Edgard is a town of managers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Edgard who work in management occupations (25.57%), law enforcement and fire fighting (8.22%), and sales jobs (7.53%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Edgard has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Edgard has few renters and college students.
 But the biggest reason it is quieter in Edgard than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Edgard may be for you.

-The percentage of people in Edgard who are college-educated is somewhat higher than the average US community of 21.84%: 28.03% of adults in Edgard have at least a bachelor's degree.
+The overall education level of Edgard is somewhat higher than in the average US city of 21.84%: 28.03% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Edgard in 2022 was $26,348, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,392 for a family of four.
 However, Edgard contains both very wealthy and poor people as well.